Difference Between Expert Systems Software And Artificial Intelligence in 2021

 There is every reason to believe that the recent advancements of Artificial Intelligence technologies would greatly contribute to the further development of expert systems.

 Today we can build robust Expert Systems which were only dreamt of several decades ago.
-It requires large amount of data and as always a team of professionals with substantial expertise in software development and Machine Learning.
+It requires a large amount of data and as always a team of professionals with substantial expertise in software development and Machine Learning.